zojize/iterator-utils/README.md

 A direct port of the well-known python builtin library `itertools` and some extra iterator utility functions I find useful.
 Parts inspired by [itertools.js](https://github.com/nvie/itertools.js).

+Some functions are still untested, use with caution.

 ## TODO

 - [ ] finish this README.md